 This funding will apply to non-government systems which had the SES scores of their school calculated through a system-weighted average calculation in 2017.

 How is funding for students with disability being improved?

-From 2018, the Commonwealth's student with disability loading will be based on data from the Nationally Consistent Collection of Data on School Students with Disability (NCCD), which will mean fairer and better targeted funding for students with disability.
+From 2018, the Commonwealth's student with disability loading will be based on a new national data collection, the Nationally Consistent Collection of Data (NCCD), that provides more information about what adjustments a student needs at school to be able to access education.

 To ensure this data is of the highest possible quality, the Australian Government will provide $20 million over four years (2017-18 to 2020-21) for the NCCD Continuous Improvement Fund to support quality assurance, continuous improvement and moderation of the NCCD data across all sectors.